AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-page-repository-view.md

 ## Tabular view of Repository

-The Repository serves as the central space providing a tabular list of all the folders and files within the repository.
+The Repository serves as the central space providing a tabular list of all the folders and files.
 It offers following features:

 - **Customise**: You can modify the columns displayed by using the **Customise** option located at the top-right corner of the Repository view.
 This option allows you to show or hide any column and also rearrange the columns as needed.
 The Name or Title columns are mandatory and both cannot be disabled together.
-Other fields, such as File Type, UUID, Document State, Locked By, Created On, and Modified On, can be enabled or disabled as needed.
-You can also rearrange them by dragging and dropping.
+Other fields, such as **File type**, **UUID**, **Document state**, **Locked by**, **Created on**, and **Modified on**, can be enabled or disabled as needed.
+You can rearrange them by simply dragging and dropping.

     ![](images/customize-repo-view.png){align="left"}